 Regarding actions at national level, several countries have restrictions on the use of BPA in food contact materials and in pacifiers and teething rings.
 Occupational exposure limits are also in placed in several countries.

 Food contact materials, pacifiers and teething rings:

 France banned BPA in all food contact materials as of January 2015 (French Law No 2012-1442).
 Baby bottles made from bisphenol A (BPA) were banned in France under law No 2010-729 of 30 June 2010.
 Law No 2012-1442 of 24 December 2012 then expanded the scope of the ban to include all food packaging, containers and utensils, as well as teethers and soother shields.

-In Denmark, BPA has been prohibited in food contact materials intended to come into contact with children under three, and has been prohibited in baby bottles since 2011.
+In Denmark, BPA has been prohibited in food contact materials intended to come into contact with children under three since 2010.
 The Danish Environmental Protection Agency produced a publication titled “Background for national legislation on bisphenol A (BPA) in EU and EFTA countries” in 2014 (Danish Environmental Protection Agency, 2014).